flutter/website/src/docs/release/breaking-changes/rendereditable-stop-painting-invalid-selection.md

 usually the user won't be able to modify or add text until they change the selection to a valid value.

-Previously, `RenderEditable` (which is used to paint all types of text fields in Flutter) paints the caret at the start of the the document when the selection is invalid (range `(-1, -1)`), as if the selection was set to `(0, 0)`.
-This is misleading as the user would expect new input to be inserted at the start of the document, which may not be the case for some input methods.
-The wrong position of the caret is also reported by the `RenderEditable.onCaretChanged` callback.
+The `RenderEditable` class is used to paint all types of text fields in Flutter today.
+Previously, `RenderEditable` paints the caret at the start of the the document when the selection is invalid (range `(-1, -1)`), as if the selection was set to `(0, 0)`.
+This can be misleading as the user would expect new input to be inserted at the start of the document, which may not be the case for some input methods.
+The wrong coordinates of the caret is also reported by the `RenderEditable.onCaretChanged` callback.